leonardocustodio/mkdocs-copy-to-llm/README.md

 ## Features

-- **Copy to LLM buttons for code blocks** — Adds a button next to each code block to copy the code with context
 - **Copy entire page** — Adds a split button at the top of each page with multiple copy options:
   - Copy page content as Markdown
   - Copy markdown link